kubesphere/website/content/en/docs/project-user-guide/application-workloads/cronjobs.md

 ### Operations

-On the CronJob detail page, you can manage the CronJob after it is created.
+On the CronJob details page, you can manage the CronJob after it is created.

 - **Edit Information**: Edit the basic information except `Name` of the CronJob.
 - **Pause/Start**: Pause or start the Cronjob.
 Pausing a CronJob will tell the controller to suspend subsequent executions, which does not apply to executions that already start.